 The performance sport boat category and the powerboat industry as a whole are highly competitive for consumers and dealers.
 We also compete against consumer demand for used boats.
 Competition affects our ability to succeed in both the markets we currently serve and new markets that we may enter in the future.
 Competition is based primarily on brand name, price, product selection, and product performance.
-We compete with several large manufacturers that may have greater financial, marketing, and other resources than we do and who are represented by dealers in the markets in which we now operate and into expand.
-We also compete with a variety of small, independent manufacturers were until not face greater competition from existing large or small manufacturers or that we will be able to compete successfully with new competes effectively with our current and future competitors would adversely affect our business, financial condition, and results of operations.
+We compete with several large manufacturers that may have greater financial, marketing, and other resources than we do and who are represented by dealers in the markets in which we now operate and into which we plan to expand.
+We also compete with a variety of small, independent manufacturers.
+We cannot assure you that we will not face greater competition from existing large or small manufacturers or that we will be able to compete successfully with new competitors.
+Our failure to compete effectively with our current and future competitors would adversely affect our business, financial condition, and results of operations.